ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 challenge
-: The challenge field is an optional parameter used for ensuring the freshness of attestation evidence returned with a QueryResponse message.
+: The challenge field is an optional parameter used for ensuring the freshness of attestation Evidence returned with a QueryResponse message.
 It MUST be absent if the attestation bit is clear or the Passport model is used (since the token is used instead in those cases).
   When a challenge is
   provided in the QueryRequest and Evidence in the form of an EAT is returned with a QueryResponse message